Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - Import/Export Disk:
     Accelerates moving large amount of data into and out of the AWS cloud using portable storage devices for transport.
     It transfers your data directly and off of storage devices using Amazon’s high-speed internal network and bypassing the internet.
-    Allows to import to EBS, S3, Glacier, export from S3
+    Faster than the internet transfer and more cost effective than upgrading your connectivity Allows to import to EBS, S3, Glacier, export from S3 you pay only for what you use.
+    3 pricing components: per device fee, a data load time charge, possible return shipping charges, or shipping to destinations not local to AWS

 - Snowball:
     This is a petabyte scale data transport solution that uses secure appliances to transfer large amounts of data into and out of AWS.